gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

             }

-7. Add the logic to create items when we click the save button.
+7. Add the logic for creating items when we click the save button.

           ...
           private List<Item> items = new ArrayList<>();